NVIDIA/framework-reproducibility/doc/tensorflow.md

 1. Use the lastest version of stock TensorFlow (currently version 2.4), which implements most of the currently-available deterministic op solutions.
 It does not require any officially released determinism patches.
-2. Clone this repo and call `fwd9m.tensorflow.enable_determinism` to apply the, as-yet unreleased, patch for the segment reduction ops to your chosen version of TensorFlow.
+2. Clone this repo and call `fwrepro.tensorflow.enable_determinism` to apply the, as-yet unreleased, patch for the segment reduction ops to your chosen version of TensorFlow.
 This code may not be fully regression tested; your results may vary.